psu-arts-arch-3/art-203/unit-2/lesson-3/exercise-2-breakpoint-madness.md

 In preparation for this lesson's assignment, students will create a mood board and color palette for their narrative website.

+### Objectives:

+* Conduct research into styles and layouts of real-world design.
+* Synthesize varied elements into a new composition.
+* Compose a flexible color palette that contributes to a chosen mood or style.

 ## Color Palette

 Use one of the following tools to create a color palette for your website. **The palette should include five colors.** Try to choose colors that can be combined in various ways and still look good together.